 Take note of the plug!

 You want to make sure you can plug in the lights and not have to start over.
 (Obviously, skip this step if your tree is pre-lit).
 Using garland?
 It goes on right after the lights!

 By the time you get to this point, you should have already chosen a theme.
 As I mentioned above, we picked a style that would fit with the decorations we already had in our home.

 Other ideas include color-based, floral, religious, snowman, characters, and the list goes on (check out the ornament shop at Pier 1 Imports for inspiration).

 Two of my favorite finds included the Deer Light-Up Lantern and Light-Up Cabin Ornaments.
-I love glow that add to the tree!
+I love the glow that it adds to the tree!

-Once you have your theme, purchase the ornaments, and hang.
+Once you have your theme, purchase the ornaments, and hang them.

 Tip: Start with bigger, dominant ornaments first.
 Spread them out over the tree and then use smaller ornaments as fillers.